ramakrishna-netizen/ramakrishna-netizen/README.md

 # Hi, I'm Ramakrishna Bollempelli (@ramakrishna-netizen)

-[cite_start]I'm an aspiring Computer Science and Engineering student [cite: 4] who enjoys turning ideas into real projects.
-[cite_start]Over the past few years, I've been exploring **Full-Stack Development**, experimenting with **Machine Learning**[cite: 16], and contributing to **Open Source** whenever I can.
+I'm an aspiring Computer Science and Engineering student [cite: 4] who enjoys turning ideas into real projects. [cite_start]Over the past few years, I've been exploring **Full-Stack Development**, experimenting with **Machine Learning**[cite: 16], and contributing to Open Source whenever I can.

-For me, coding isn't just about solving problems—it's about creating something meaningful, learning along the way, [cite_start]and sharing knowledge with others[cite: 4].
+[cite_start]For me, coding isn't just about solving problems—it's about creating something meaningful, learning along the way, and sharing knowledge with others[cite: 4].

 ---